Start date: September 2023

 Organisations need people who can motivate others and develop strategies in a dynamic and competitive environment.

-UCL’s MSc Management is a highly competitive international programme which aims to deliver graduates who can meet those needs, providing students with a solid understanding of practical managerial issues, as well as a strong foundation in current theoretical debates, equipping ambitious students with the knowledge and skills to work for leading organisations around the world.
+UCL’s MSc Management is a highly competitive international programme that aims to deliver graduates who can meet those needs, preparing young professionals for managing business complexity and innovation.
+We do this by providing you with a solid understanding of practical managerial issues, as well as a strong foundation in current theoretical debates, equipping ambitious students like you with the knowledge and skills to work for leading organisations around the world.

-Throughout their journey at UCL, one of the Top 10 World Universities (QS2019), students will be learning from academics who are at the forefront of their fields, as well as being a part of London’s Global University, working closely with a diverse and vibrant group of likeminded students who bring a vast range of business knowledge from across the globe.
+Throughout your journey at UCL, one of the Top 10 Global Universities (QS 2023), you will be learning from academics who are at the forefront of their fields, as well as being a part of London’s Global University, working closely with a diverse and vibrant group of like-minded students who bring a vast range of business knowledge from across the globe.

-The programme offers three pathways, each tailored towards the needs of our students to ensure they get the most out of their studies:
+The programme offers two pathways, each tailored towards the needs of our students to ensure they get the most out of their studies:

-- The Management pathway is designed for students who have not previously studied business and management, particularly those who have not studied Finance and Accounting in depth.
+- The Corporate pathway is designed for students who may or may not have previously studied business and management, particularly those who have not studied Finance and Accounting in depth.

-- The Corporate and Finance pathways are for candidates who already have an undergraduate degree in business and management, having studied Finance and Accounting.
-Having a degree in business and management is not enough for these pathways if you have not studied Finance and Accounting in sufficient depth.
+- The Finance pathway is for candidates who already have an undergraduate degree in business and management, having studied Finance and Accounting.
+Having a degree in business and management is not enough for this pathway if you have not studied Finance and Accounting in sufficient depth.

 There may be exceptions to these guidelines.
-Students who have a strong educational background in Finance and Accounting, even if they have not studied other disciplines related to business and management, may be allocated to the Corporate and Finance pathways.
+Students who have a strong educational background in Finance and Accounting, even if they have not studied other disciplines related to business and management, may be allocated to the Finance pathway.
 Other factors will be considered for the pathway allocation, such as evidence of quantitative skills.
+We expect all applicants to state their preferred pathway in their personal statement.
+Faillure to do so implies the candidate does not have a preference and reallocation requests may not be accommodated

 At the discretion of the Programme Director, applicants may be invited to do an online test to measure previous knowledge of Finance and/or Accounting.
 The result of this test will be used to support the pathway allocation decision.